 Looking for a simple way to purchase term life insurance?
 Ethos offers life insurance products with an easy online quote process.
-Best of all, many people can get a policy without having to pass a medical exam, although you may have to answer a few health questions.
+And many people can get a policy without having to pass a medical exam, although you may have to answer a few health questions.

 In this article, we’ll take a look at how the Ethos quote process works, the underlying financial strength of its carrier and more.

 As part of the research for this piece, we shopped Ethos for a variety of term life policies.
-You can jump ahead to see how much we were quoted or read about the full life insurance shopping experience below.
+You can jump ahead to see the price quotes we got or read about the full life insurance shopping experience below.

 Here’s What You Need to Know About Ethos Life